 When you’re dealing with breakouts, choosing moisturizer can be tricky.
-Of course you don’t want to clog your pores or leave your skin looking oily or shiny.
+Of course, you don’t want to clog your pores or leave your skin looking oily or shiny.
 However, a moisturizer or face oil with the right ingredients can actually help your skin defend against breakouts!
 Acne has been associated in some studies with low levels of essential fatty acids (EFAs) such as omega-3 fatty acids and vitamin E. If your skin’s protective barrier needs replenishing, that could be a part of the problem, too.

-To make things easier on you and offer even more options, we’ve researched many of the best face moisturizers on the market and analyzed their ingredients to make sure they don’t have pore-clogging or skin-irritating ingredients.
+We’ve researched many of the best face moisturizers on the market and analyzed their ingredients to make sure they don’t have pore-clogging or skin-irritating ingredients.

-Speaking of checking the ingredients list, avoid coconut oil.
+Avoid coconut oil.
 It’s common in moisturizers and cosmetics, but it can clog pores!

 Whatever your skin type, our advice is: keep it simple, smartypants.
 Whether you’ve got sensitive, combination, or “normal” skin, a gentle moisturizer will do the trick.
 You can’t go wrong with a simple, gentle, non-comedogenic moisturizer that’s suitable for every skin type.

 Our in-house dermatologists developed two moisturizers to give your skin the extra love it needs: our gel moisturizer for a lightweight, cloud-like texture or our rich moisturizer for thick, creamy hydration.
 Both are daily moisturizers designed with Curology members in mind, so they’re great for acne-prone, sensitive, dry, and aging skin.
 Both moisturizers are formulated to be non-comedogenic and free of parabens, allergens, sulfates, fragrances, dyes, or any other common skin-irritating ingredients.